lgsainz/plinko/README.md

 ## Plinko!

-Choose the size board (row x col) and the starting column where you want to drop the chip.
+Choose the board size (row x col) and the column where you want to drop the chip.
 Run in the console, using the command:

 ```bash